devicetree-org/devicetree-specification/source/devicenodes.rst

 of memory, multiple memory nodes can be created, or the ranges can be specified in the *reg* property of a single memory node.

-The name component of the node name (see FIXME 2.2.1) shall be memory.
+The name component of the node name (see section :ref:`sect-node-names`) shall be memory.

-The client program may access memory not covered by any memory reservations (see section 8.3 FIXME) using any storage attributes it chooses.
+The client program may access memory not covered by any memory reservations (see section :ref:`sect-fdt-memory-reservation-block`) using any storage attributes it chooses.
 However, before changing the storage attributes used to access a real page, the client program is responsible for performing actions required by the architecture and implementation, possibly including flushing the real page from the caches.
 The boot program is responsible for ensuring that, without taking any action associated with a change in storage attributes, the client program can safely access all memory (including memory covered by memory reservations) as WIMG = 0b001x.
 That is:

 -  not Write Through Required not Caching Inhibited Memory Coherence